akeneo/pim-api-docs/content/getting-started/your-first-tutorial-old/step-1.md

 ## Create an API user

-To use the API, you need an API user.
+To use the REST API, you need an API user.
 Create it in the PIM.
 You can call it `myAPIuser`.
 You will be asked for a password: enter `myAPIuserPassword`.

 ::: info
-_Best practice:_ Always create a dedicated user when you want to use it to make your API calls.
+_Best practice:_ Always create a dedicated user when you want to use it to make your REST API calls.
 Do not re-use real users.
 :::

 ## Create an API user role